 Tip: Always check your personal insurance certificate and the regulations of the relevant pension fund to identify any gaps in cover and entitlements to reciprocal pensions early on.
 As a rule, voluntary purchases to improve benefits are also possible, but only prior to retirement.
 It may also make sense to make up for a shortfall in benefits via the third pillar, for instance with additional disability insurance as a reserve and to offset lower pensions or whole life insurance to protect against financial obligations.

 Your partner makes provisions via the 3rd pillar with life insurance.
 The latter entails a so-called privileged inheritance.
 This means that the benefits are not included in the estate in the event of death and are, for instance in the case of pure risk insurance, paid out directly to the beneficiary.
-The points to consider are described in a separate blog article.
+The points to consider are described in a separate blog article (in German).
 See the link below.